 Let’s start with Burgundy, emblematic wine-making region par excellence, and a place so steeped in tradition that we might be less inclined to associate it with female producers.
 However, the Burgundian tide is turning, and there are more women planting the seed of their talent in this most prestigious of French vineyards.
 Lalou Bize-Leroy, from Domaine Leroy, is the perfect example of this.
 Heading up the estate that dates back to 1868, she rules the roost with a masterful hand, producing wines according to her committed philosophy of biodynamics.
 Hearing her talk about her work, it’s clear that she lives and breathes her vineyards with a deeply rooted passion for the earth and the wine it provides.
 In her search for harmony with the universe, she has created a viticultural masterpiece.

-Of course, it isn’t just in Burgundy where female wine makers have broken through!
+Of course, it isn’t just in Burgundy that female wine makers have broken through!
 Elodie Balme cultivates 17 hectares of various regional grape varieties on her terroirs, managing a domain that is undoubtedly a rising star of the Rhône Valley.
 Agathe Bursin, another gifted young wine maker, produces the lightest of Rieslings in Alsace, and Virginie Joly is gradually taking charge of La Coulée de Serrant, a legendary and one-of-a-kind domain in the Loire.
 Travelling a little further, more specifically to Corsica, we find Domaine Giudicelli, where Muriel crafts racy wines in the image of her terroir with inexhaustible energy.

 Last but not least, we have the exceptional figure of Mee Godard.
 Originally from South Korea, and having followed a wonderfully original path, this winemaker studied for degrees in biology, biochemistry, and oenology in France.
 She then got her hands on a few hectares of vines in Beaujolais, a region she was drawn to for the beauty of its landscapes.
 And there’s no doubt at all that Mee, like the other women cited here, is bound to go far.